 Nose

-Delicate aromas of black fruits (cherry, morello cherry, blackberry, plum), spices (liquorice), garrigue (thyme), leather and empyreumatic notes (cocoa).
+Delicate aromas of black fruits (cherry, morello cherry, blackberry, plum), spices (licorice), garrigue (thyme), leather, and empyreumatic notes (cocoa).

 Mouth

-Supple, lively and precise, fine texture with juicy fruit, tender and elegant tannins, long and tasty finish.
+Supple, lively, and precise, with delicate texture and juicy fruit, soft and elegant tannins, and a long, flavorful finish.

 Serve